surlykke/Go-Generics-with-constraints/README.md

 A constraint may declare _at most_ one set of underlying types, and absence of an underlying type declaration means that _any_ underlying type is allowed.

+Underlying type may be one of Go's predeclared boolean, string, numeric or string types, or it may be a struct, slice, channel, array, pointer or function type.

 Declaration of underlying types may _not_ be combined with field declarations.

-Underlying type may be one of Go's predeclared boolean, string, numeric or string types, or it may be a struct, slice, channel, array, pointer or function type.
+Here's why: If you define a field constraint you implicitly restrict the underlying type to be some struct with such a field.
+Hence the the only underlying type constraints that would make sense are structs with said field, but with those the original field constraint would be superfluous.

 ### Arrays